 And the old VVBatchExporter utility for Mac OS X 10.6.8 or later can be downloaded here:

-There are three different Hap codecs:
+There are four different flavor of Hap codecs:

 - Hap has the lowest data-rate and reasonable image quality.